 When the elevator bank clears and the espresso line becomes the tour stop

 Uptown towers along Tryon and the South End connector band often host multiple financial and professional services tenants with different peak cultures on the same freight stack.
-A wealth-management floor wants fast doubles before market open; a corporate banking wing hosts longer client mornings with milk-forward drinks.
+A wealth-management floor wants fast doubles before market open.
+A corporate banking wing hosts longer client mornings with milk-forward drinks.
 Equipment sized for an average floor fails on the week everyone is in for Q2 reviews and the building feels louder than occupancy spreadsheets suggest.

-Swiss-style whole-bean bars grind per cup, steam real milk, and stay on weekly or biweekly service tuned to measured usage.
+Whole-bean bars grind per cup, steam real milk, and stay on weekly or biweekly service tuned to measured usage.
 Cup-based billing shows adoption in pours instead of pod-shrink folklore—critical when leadership asks whether the pantry line funds behavior or waste during a May amenity review.

 Oat splits, client hospitality, and the partner suite expectation